tonymullen/TonyMullen-Book/Readme.md

 Notes:
 * As mentioned in Ch 6 notes, distances are expressed in meters.
 You will need to alter the `_formatDistance` function accordingly to format them properly.
+* On p.
+217, the reference to locations.js in the /routes folder should refer to index.js.

 # Chapter 6
 **Setting up the RESTful API**